Archival Mission Statement

 125th Anniversary Booklet – “A Commemorative History” (pdf) – Booklet prepared for the 125th Anniversary of the Michigan District, June 2006 by Dr. Barbara Laughlin Adler, Archivist for the Michigan District, LCMS

 Archive Location, Access and Use

-The archive is located in a secured room in the Zimmerman Library on the campus of Concordia University in Ann Arbor.
+The archive is located at the Michigan District, LCMS Offices.
 Access is by appointment only.
 Congregational historians sometimes use the archive to find information for anniversary booklets or celebrations.

 The Michigan District Archive does not maintain family history records, or congregational records of official acts.
 These records may be found in other locations:

 - Baptismal, Marriage, or Burial records can usually be found at the appropriate congregation, or in the case of disbanded congregations, at the Concordia Historical Institute in St. Louis.
 For congregations that have merged, records should be available at the continuing parish.